 #14: The Mission, San Francisco

 This diverse San Francisco neighborhood defies easy characterization, its inhabitants spanning the gamut of ages, professions, cultures and lifestyles.
 Full of striking contrasts, it’s a place where you’ll find everyone from tech entrepreneurs and students, to artists, musicians and ordinary working class people.
 The Mission is an historically trendy neighborhood, packed to the brim with craft coffee houses, stylish restaurants, chill bars, alternative bookstores and art galleries.
 If you’re in search of good shopping, head for trendy Valencia Street with its hip boutiques and vintage clothing stores.
 The culinary scene is also booming in this area of San Francisco, with enough variety to satisfy the most adventurous of foodies.
-Be sure to check out Pizzeria Delfina, Range and Beretta restaurants, or one of the five restaurants in the neighborhood that have received Michelin stars for 2017: Commonwealth, Lazy Bear, Aster, Californios, and Al’s Place.
+Be sure to check out Pizzeria Delfina, Range and Beretta restaurants, or one of the five restaurants in the neighborhood that have received Michelin stars: Commonwealth, Lazy Bear, Aster, Californios, and Al’s Place.
 And don’t miss Ritual Coffee Roasters and Zeitgeist for some excellent microbrews on tap.
 The district has undergone rapid changes in recent years, but traditionally has been home to a sizeable Latino community, which adds plentiful Mexican grocery stores, colorful food markets, authentic street food and tasty taquerias to the heady mix.
 Whilst a well-paid boho crowd flocked in and gentrified large parts of the area following the dot-com bubble, The Mission still holds onto its Latino roots, notably around the 24th and 30th Street areas.

 One defining feature of the Mission is the ubiquitous street art that adorns the walls, sidewalks and buildings.
 There’s even a non-profit mural-focused arts center, Precita Eyes, which runs popular walking tours.
 Also, be sure to explore the neighborhoods heart and soul, Dolores Park, where locals flock to picnic, play and admire stunning views of the city’s skyline.